If you are applying to UF, the deadline for Fall 2023 admissions is March 1 and the application fee is $30.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

 UF considers standardized tests scores during the admissions process.

 UF is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 79% of UF's first-year students submitted their SAT scores with their application.
 46% of admitted applicants sent ACT scores.

-To be competitive with other UF applicants, you should strive to earn between 1310 and 1450 (or higher!) on the SAT.
-At UF 25% of admitted students scored higher than 1450 and 25% of scored lower than 1310, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other UF applicants, you should aim to score between 1320 and 1450 (or higher!) on the SAT.
+At UF 25% of admitted students scored higher than 1450 and 25% of scored lower than 1320, but the majority of students scored somewhere in between these two numbers.